 For example, there are times when carrying my laptop with me doesn’t make sense and I have to leave it in the hotel room (like going to dinner).
 I always stuff it into my suitcase, throw some underwear over it and zip the bag shut).

-I also put the do not disturb sign on the hotel room door and turn the TV on giving the illusion that someone is in the room.
+A great hotel hack I use is to put the do not disturb sign on the hotel room door and turn the TV on giving the illusion that someone is in the room.
 Most nefarious minded staff or people will move on.

-You might be interested in 9 Hotel Safety Tips – You Need to Know which offers a deeper dive on keeping you and your belongings save in your hotel.
+You might be interested in 9 Hotel Safety Tips you Need to Know

 Final Thoughts on Traveling Safe